franco-ruggeri/covid19-detection/README.md

 # Explainable Detection of COVID-19 from Chest X-Ray Images
 This project is part of the course DD2424 Deep Learning in Data Science at KTH.
 The goal is to train a classifier for COVID-19 detection from chest X-ray (CXR) images and boost it with explainability.
-More information can be found in the [report](docs/report.pdf).
+More information can be found in the [report](https://github.com/franco-ruggeri/dd2424-covid19-detection/blob/master/docs/report.pdf).
+Also check out our [presentation](https://www.youtube.com/watch?v=c1TNhvAmddE&feature=youtu.be).

 ## How to install the package
 ```